 Sultan of Bamoun Foumban Palace, Cameroon

 Foumban Royal Palace is the official residence of the sultan of Bamoun people of Cameroon.
-It was built in 1917 by the 17th sultan Ibrahim Njoya and today is inhabited by his grandson the 19th sultan Ibrahim Mbombo Njoya.
+It was built in 1917 by the 17th sultan Ibrahim Njoya and today is inhabited by his great grandson the 20th sultan Nabil Mbombo Njoya.
 Nearby also is a snake designed museum for the bamoun script.

 Ooni of Ife palace, Osun state, Nigeria